 Enterprise leaders should evaluate processes based on factors such as:

 High-volume repetitive workflows often generate the fastest ROI.
+Volume creates the data needed to train effective AI models.

 AI systems depend on high-quality operational data.
+Processes with clean, accessible data produce better AI outcomes faster.

 Many enterprises are now using process mining technologies to uncover hidden inefficiencies and identify automation opportunities more strategically.